 Conclusions

 This research show that the involvement of carbon capacity (carbon cap) mechanism as the constraints to observe the effect on total system costs, emission produced and inventories.
 Sensitivity analysis is conducted by changing the parameters of carbon capacity.
-To see the behavior of the model on the carbon capacity, numerical studies for seven parameter scenarios have been researched.
+To see the behaviour of the model on the carbon capacity, numerical studies for seven parameter scenarios have been researched.
 From the experiments, we can describe that a trade-off occurs between the supply chain emissions and the supply chain costs.
 High costs will cause small emissions.
 The other result shows that the changes in carbon cap also affects the inventory levels both at the factory and at the station.
 The higher carbon, The higher inventory on station and the lower inventory at factories.

 References